Oracle Licensing

 • Isolate Oracle workloads: This cannot be overstated.
 If you run Oracle products on VMware or other non-Oracle virtualization, dedicate specific hosts or clusters to those Oracle workloads.
 Physically segregate them from other infrastructure.
 This limits your licensing scope and provides a clear boundary.
 Document these boundaries (for example, cluster names โ€œOracle Cluster A, Bโ€ and show that Oracle VMs never run in others).

-• Leverage hard partitioning where possible: If your environment and technical skills allow, use Oracle-approved partitioning tech.
-This could mean using Oracle Linux KVM with CPU pinning, Oracle VM Server, or even Docker with hard CPU limits (though Oracle doesnโ€™t officially accept Docker as hard partitioning).
-Some technologies, like IBM PowerVM, can cap cores, and Oracle accepts specific configurations.
+• Leverage hard partitioning where possible: If your environment and technical skills permit, utilize Oracle-approved partitioning technology.
+This could involve using Oracle Linux KVM with CPU pinning, Oracle VM Server, or even Docker with hard CPU limits (although Oracle doesnโ€™t officially support Docker as hard partitioning).
+Some technologies, such as IBM PowerVM, can limit the number of cores, and Oracle accepts specific configurations.
 Review the latest Oracle Partitioning Policy document for the list of acceptable methods and see if any align with your infrastructure capabilities.

 • Cloud with caution: If moving Oracle to the cloud, use Oracleโ€™s cloud (OCI) or an โ€œAuthorized Cloudโ€ provider under Oracleโ€™s cloud licensing policy.
-In those cases, abide by Oracleโ€™s rules (for example, Oracle Database Enterprise on AWS counts 2 vCPUs as 1 license, with a four vCPU minimum).
+In such cases, adhere to Oracleโ€™s rules (for example, Oracle Database Enterprise on AWS counts two vCPUs as 1 license, with a minimum of 4 vCPUs).
 Ensure your cloud architecture doesnโ€™t inadvertently violate policies (e.g., using an unauthorized cloud region or provider).
-If you use VMware Cloud on AWS or similar, treat it like on-prem VMware for licensing โ€“ the same issues will apply.
+If you use VMware Cloud on AWS or a similar solution, treat it like on-premises VMware for licensing purposes โ€“ the same issues will apply.

 • Explicit licensing agreements: Sometimes, you can negotiate contract clauses that specifically allow your partitioning strategy.
 For instance, you might get Oracle to agree in writing that only certain hosts will be counted.
-This is best done at purchase time or ULA signing time.
+This is best done at the time of purchase or when the ULA is signed.
 If you have a heavy VMware-based environment, consider negotiating a custom clause.
 Itโ€™s not easy โ€“ Oracle sales reps prefer to avoid deviating from standard policies โ€“ but large deals have seen concessions that can be referenced during audits.

 • Bring in experts if audited: If Oracle announces an audit and you have a complex virtual environment, strongly consider getting a third-party Oracle licensing expert or legal counsel experienced in Oracle audits.
 They can help push back on overreaching and navigating Oracleโ€™s claims.
 For example, Oracleโ€™s position on VMware has been challenged in some legal cases (because the contract doesnโ€™t explicitly mention it).
 While most customers settle, you may have more leverage than you think โ€“ specialists can advise where the โ€œgiveโ€ is in Oracleโ€™s stance.